 Instead of "you know that (IT) IS NEAR" (Matthew 24:33), the parallel account to Matthew 24:33 found in Luke 21 reads: "you-know that THE KINGDOM (OF) GOD IS NEAR" (Luke 21:31).

-Jesus then added: "Now learn the parable from the fig-tree: when its branch already becomes tender and grows-out (its) leaves, you-know that the SUMMER (IS) NEARSo also you — when you-see all these (things), you know that (it) is near, at (the) DOORS" (Matthew 24:32-33).
+Jesus said to His 1st century disciples: "they-will-see the Son (of) man COMING on the clouds (of) heaven with power and great glory.
+And He-will-send-out His angels" (Matthew 24:30-31), and "Now learn the parable from the fig-tree: when its branch already becomes tender and grows-out (its) leaves, you-know that the SUMMER (IS) NEAR.
+So also YOU, when YOU-see all these (things), YOU know that (it) is near, at (the) DOORS" (Matthew 24:32-33).

-Historians wrote about an event that happened around spring of AD 66 (as summer was drawing near), in which an army of angels was seen in the clouds around the start of the First Jewish-Roman War that led to the destruction of Jerusalem and its temple.
+Historians wrote about an event that happened around SPRING of AD 66 (as summer was drawing near), in which an army in their armor was seen in the clouds around the start of the First Jewish-Roman War that led to the destruction of Jerusalem and its temple.

 The 1st century historian Josephus wrote in "The Wars of the Jews":